 Trinity is lucky to have a fund (the Lingen Fund) specifically to support Classics students undertaking vacation travel linked to their studies.
-Many of our Classicists are able to benefit from an award towards travel to Greece, Italy or other Classical sites.
+Many of our Classicists are able to benefit from an award towards travel to Classical sites in Greece, Italy or elsewhere.

 Which Classics / joint courses with Classics can I study at Trinity?